Skip to main content

 (b)

-For each of the following points \((x_0,y_0)\text{,}\) evaluate the gradient \(\nabla f(x_0,y_0)\) and sketch the gradient vector with its tail at \((x_0,y_0)\text{.}\) Some of the vectors are too long to fit onto the plot, but we’d like to draw them to scale; to do so, scale each vector by a factor of 1/2.
+For each of the following points \((x_0,y_0)\text{,}\) evaluate the gradient \(\nabla f(x_0,y_0)\) and sketch the gradient vector with its tail at \((x_0,y_0)\text{.}\) Some of the vectors are too long to fit onto the plot.
+To draw them to scale, you should scale each vector by a factor of \(1/2\text{.}\)

 • \(\displaystyle (x_0,y_0) = (2,0)\)